Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

-Figure~5 compares DTL-NS with its variants, where the blue and red dashed horizontal lines denote the backbone (LightGCN) performance in terms of Recall@20 and NDCG@20, respectively, serving as reference baselines.
-We observe that both FNI and MHNS consistently improve over LightGCN, validating the effectiveness of DTL-FNI and DT-MHNS; moreover, combining them in DTL-NS achieves the best performance, indicating that DTL-FNI and DT-MHNS contribute complementary benefits by improving different aspects of the training signal (positive supervision enhancement vs. hard negative mining), resulting in further gains beyond using either module alone.
-Notably, FNI yields a larger performance gain than MHNS.
-This aligns with our intuition that FNI yields larger gains by converting accurately identified false negatives into positive samples, thereby augmenting explicit positive supervision (i.e., what the user likes) and strengthening the learning of users' global preference signals; in contrast, MHNS mainly reshapes the negative sampling distribution by selecting harder negatives, which primarily refines local decision boundaries via negative supervision (i.e., what the user may not prefer).
+Table~4 reports the ablation results of DTL-NS and its variants on Amazon-sports and Amazon-toys, with LightGCN included as the backbone baseline.
+Both DTL-FNI and DT-MHNS consistently improve over LightGCN, validating the effectiveness of DTL-FNI and DT-MHNS; moreover, combining them in DTL-NS achieves the best performance, indicating that DTL-FNI and DT-MHNS contribute complementary benefits by improving different aspects of the training signal (positive supervision enhancement vs. hard negative mining), resulting in further gains beyond using either module alone.
+Notably, DTL-FNI yields a larger performance gain than DT-MHNS.
+This aligns with our intuition that DTL-FNI yields larger gains by converting LLM-identified false negatives into positive samples, thereby augmenting explicit positive supervision (i.e., what the user likes) and strengthening the learning of users' global preference signals; in contrast, DT-MHNS mainly reshapes the negative sampling distribution by selecting harder negatives, which primarily refines local decision boundaries via negative supervision (i.e., what the user may not prefer).
 In addition, DTL-NS consistently outperforms DTL\text{-}NS$_{\mathbf{C}}$ and DTL\text{-}NS$_{\mathbf{S}}$, indicating that the collaborative structural and latent semantic views are complementary and should be jointly leveraged.
-Finally, RuleFNI achieves higher Recall@20 and NDCG@20 than the backbone LightGCN, indicating that shared-prefix similarity on the dual-tree path encodings can indeed identify a portion of false negatives.
-However, FNI consistently and substantially outperforms RuleFNI, suggesting that heuristics purely based on shared-prefix similarity are still much less precise than LLM-based identification.
-This is because, in the multi-history, multi-candidate, and dual-tree encoding setting, designing a deterministic rule that jointly accounts for these factors is non-trivial and often hard to generalize, thus missing cross-item and cross-view consistency cues.
-In contrast, the LLM benefits from robust in-context reasoning: it can aggregate evidence across multiple historical items and both views, and resolve ambiguous cases by enforcing cross-item and cross-view consistency, yielding more accurate identification and stronger gains.
+Finally, the three no-LLM variants, i.e., RuleFNI, KNNFNI, and XGBFNI, generally improve over the backbone, indicating that dual-tree path encoding similarities and their derived non-textual features can help identify a portion of potential false negatives.
+Notably, although these no-LLM variants introduce a slightly larger number of additional positives than DTL-FNI, DTL-FNI still substantially outperforms them.
+This indicates that the gains of DTL-FNI mainly come from the higher-quality false-negative identification enabled by LLM-based classification, rather than merely expanding the positive set.
+This advantage can be attributed to the multi-history, multi-candidate, and dual-tree encoding setting, where explicitly designing a deterministic rule or learning a compact decision function that jointly accounts for these factors is non-trivial and may fail to generalize across different users and candidate patterns, thus missing cross-item and cross-view consistency cues.
+In contrast, the LLM can aggregate evidence across multiple historical items and both collaborative-structural and latent-representation views, and better handle ambiguous cases by capturing cross-item and cross-view consistency, yielding more accurate identification and stronger gains.